linnarsson-lab/ceftools/README.md

 Synopsis:

-	cef sort --by *attr=X*		Sort by the column where column attribute 'attr' has value 'X' cef sort --by *attr*		Sort by the row attribute 'attr'
+	cef sort --by "attr=X"		Sort by the column where column attribute 'attr' has value 'X' cef sort --by "attr"		Sort by the row attribute 'attr'

 	Options: